 Wax Vine (Hoya sp.)

 Wax vines are long lived plants with very interesting star-shaped, evening scented flowers.
 They have succulent leaves that can hold moisture for dry times and they are tolerant of lower light conditions.
 There are many different species that are either variegated, speckled or green.
-Some even have cool twisted leaves like the Hindu Rope Plant (Hoya compacta) Just be sure to keep them in a small pot or they will never bloom.
+Some even have cool twisted leaves like the Hindu Rope Plant (Hoya compacta) or lovely flowers like Hoya bella.
+Just be sure to keep them in a small pot or they will never bloom.

 Join Our Newsletter